 1966: The Monkees recorded their debut single, “Last Train to Clarksville,” at RCA Victor Studios in Hollywood, California.

 1966: “You Can’t Hurry Love” by The Supremes was released.
-By September, the song became the group’s seventh single to hit the top of both the Billboard R&B and Hot 100 charts, and was the first in a string of four consecutive number ones on both charts.
+By September, the song became the group’s seventh single to hit the top of both the Billboard R&B and Hot 100 charts, and was the first in a string of four consecutive #1 singles on both charts.

 1966: The Troggs released their debut studio album, From Nowhere, in the UK.
-In the US, the album had an alternative track list and was titled Wild Thing.
+In the US, the album was issued with an alternative track list and was titled Wild Thing.

 1969: English progressive rock band Yes released their eponymous debut album.

 1969: Santana, the Guess Who, the Byrds, the Youngbloods, Ten Years After, Bo Diddley, It’s A Beautiful Day, and the Flying Burrito Brothers all performed on the opening day of the three-day Seattle Pop Festival at Gold Creek Park in Woodinville, WA.